Fall off the bone, pulled lamb, slow cooked in the oven, served with a refreshing mint and pomegranate yogurt.

 - 1 small bunch mint

-Give the yogurt to a small bowl, add the honey, grated garlic, 2/3 of the pomegranate seeds and 2/3 of the finely chopped mint.
+- Place the yogurt in a small bowl, add the honey, grated garlic, 2/3 of the pomegranate seeds and 2/3 of the finely chopped mint.
 Adjust the taste with salt and pepper.